tophtucker/bates/README.md

 ## Bates

-> He knows how I like my front-end: automated.
+The contemporary front-end stack and build pipeline is a very opinionated place, with lots of choices for a lot of different setups.

-The contemporary front-end stack and build pipeline is a very opinionated place, with lots of choices for a lot of different setups. **Bates is a build config as a dependency, to help automate a specific set of choices for React front-end projects.**
+**Bates is a build config as a dependency, to help automate a specific set of choices for React front-end projects.**

 ## Quick start